 Regardless of your market and timeframe, profitable trading requires that the profit expectation is greater than zero.
-However, this is a requirement of profitable trading and not the secret as some book authors and academic types argue.
-The secret is finding a sequence of market entry and exit points, or trades, that will achieve a sufficiently large expectation throughout the trading period.
-This is the secret to profitability.
+This is a requirement of profitable trading and not the secret as some book authors argue.
+The secret is finding a sequence of market entry and exit points that will achieve a sufficiently large expectation throughout the trading period at an acceptable maximum drawdown level.

 E[T] = w × avgW – (1-w) × avgL (1)

-where w is the win rate, avgW is the average winning trade and avgL is the average losing trade (in absolute value).
-This assumes a finite number of trades N.
+where w is the win fraction, avgW is the average winning trade and avgL is the average losing trade (in absolute value).

-However, this definition is problematic in many respects.
+However, the above definition is problematic in many respects.
 As I have shown in this post, the right hand of equation (1) equals the average trade:

 AvgT = (∑W – ∑L)/ N (2)